oarriaga/PyGPToolbox/README.md

 # PyGPToolbox
 PyGPToolbox - A python geometry processing toolbox

 This is a toolbox of python functions for geometry processing.
-This toolbox contains only straight python scripts (.py) and only depends on standard python libraries. <br /><br />
+This toolbox contains only straight python scripts (.py) and only depends on standard python libraries.
+As the scripts were written for research purposes only, they have not been tested, documented, optimized to the degree that would be advisable in any important application.
+All use of these programs is entirely at the user's own risk.<br /><br />

 ## Installation
 Simply adding the "PyGPToolbox/src" directory to your include path and importing desired functions.
 For example,<br /><br />